 The latest stable release of Xarchiver is 0.5.4 released on 28/09/14.
 This is a bugfix release thanks to great work of Frederick GUERIN.

 Xarchiver is written by the project leader Giuseppe Torelli with the occasional help of few developers who stop by the project and send patches for improving it.

 You can help out developing Xarchiver in several ways.
 I need people who are willing to test, debug the software, provide patches and improving its speed when handling large archives.
 If you do not possess any programming skills, you can help with other tasks that need to be done, like translating Xarchiver and its documentation actually in English only.
-You may also donate money to help the development of Xarchiver.
+You may also donate to keep my interest up in the ongoing development, thanks.